George Estregan: Personal life

 He was married to Ramona Pelayo-Ejercito of Ibajay, Aklan, with whom he had four children: actor Emilio Ramon Ejercito III ("George Estregan, Jr."), Maria Georgina Ejercito, Kurt Joseph Ejercito, and George Gerald Ejercito.
 He was also the father of actor Gary Jason Ejercito ("Gary Estrada") and Philippine Basketball Association player Rain or Shine Elasto Painters Gherome Eric Ejercito out of wedlock.
 His grandson Kiko Estrada is also an actor.

-Death

-Estregan died when he was 49 years old on August 8, 1988, at Our Lady of Lourdes Hospital in Santa Mesa, Manila after an eight-month battle with bone cancer.
-There were rumors that he had succumbed to AIDS.